 Thordis Elva has held various different job titles throughout her career, such as news reporter, author and artist, but at the core of them all is social change.
 Her books, articles, films and plays have won various awards and honours.
 That, combined with her public speaking and equal rights activism, earned her the title Woman of the Year 2015 in her native Iceland.
 Two years later, Thordis was instrumental in leading the #metoo revolution and accepted the Person of the Year award on behalf of the movement.

-After years of advocating for gender equality, she realised how new technology is being utilised to abuse women and girls not only offline, but online too.
+In her violence prevention work and advocacy for gender equality, she saw how new technology is being utilised to abuse women and girls not only offline, but online too.
 In 2020, she founded the Nordic Digital Rights and Equality Foundation along with other Nordic experts in the field.
 She has delivered keynotes about the role of digital media in furthering gender equality at events hosted by the UN, the Nordic Council of Ministers, the Council of Europe, the European Union and the Nordic Council.

-To order South of Forgiveness, click the below flags.
+To order South of Forgiveness in different languages, click the below flags.